David Hockney, The Arrival of Spring in Woldgate

 The good news is that younger and older people perceive time with only minor differences.
 You can test this by asking people to guess when a minute has passed without counting.
 Younger people can do this quite well, while older people tend to slightly overestimate, but the results are pretty similar (when I did this I guessed that a minute had passed after only 35 seconds).

 So every year feels shorter than the one before it looking back, but I find the evidence pretty convincing that this is an illusion and my perception hasn’t really changed that much.

 Live in fear

 People have done experiments exposing arachnophobes to spiders and asking them to estimate how much time had passed afterwards.
 The arachnophobes consistently overestimated, which is not that surprising to me, but also not that helpful.
-I could scare myself every morning to make the day feel longer, but constantly maximizing my sense of threat perception seems like it would shorten my life in other ways.
+I could scare myself every morning to make the day feel longer, but keeping myself in a state of maximized threat perception seems like it would shorten my life in other ways.